Charithaarigela/Charithaarigela/README.md

 # Charitha Arigela

-Welcome to my GitHub profile!
-I am a dedicated cybersecurity professional with a strong foundation in security analysis, vulnerability assessment, and network security.
-With hands-on experience in industry-standard security tools and a comprehensive academic background, I am passionate about protecting digital assets and identifying security vulnerabilities.
-I thrive on solving complex security challenges and staying current with emerging threats and defensive strategies.
+M.S.
+Information Assurance and Cybersecurity candidate with hands-on experience in penetration testing, network security, and AI/ML deployment.
+I specialize in vulnerability assessment, digital forensics, and packet analysis with a strong foundation in both defensive and offensive security practices.
+Passionate about leveraging emerging technologies to strengthen cybersecurity posture and protect digital assets.

 ---